pantheon-systems/documentation/source/docs/articles/sites/code/cron.md

 ### Can I Prevent Drupal Cron From Running?

-Yes - in Drupal at _admin/system/config/cron_.
-Select "Never" from the "Run cron every" dropdown menu as shown below, then Save the configuration.
+Yes - in Drupal at `admin/system/config/cron`.
+Select **Never** from the "Run cron every" dropdown menu as shown below, then Save the configuration.

 ![](https://www.getpantheon.com/sites/default/files/docs/desk_images/74128)